st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 ### ContextMenuItem

-ContextMenuItem allows you to run a function by right-clicking on a variable/field.
+ContextMenuItem allows you to run a function by right-clicking on a variable/field in the inspector.

 {% highlight csharp %}
 [ContextMenuItem("Reset", "ResetBiography")]